 Teaching Tips Only Registration (Sept.
 2)

 - All Registrants - $20

-The keynote speaker will be Professor Isabelle Darcy of Indiana University.
+The keynote speaker was Professor Isabelle Darcy of Indiana University.

 "A psycholinguist walks into a classroom…": A road-map for bridging research and practice in pronunciation teaching